 Covenant Compliance Update:

-Alyssa stated most homeowners follow HOA covenants and few notices have been sent out by Legacy.
+Alyssa stated most homeowners follow HOA covenants.
 Majority of violations include campers not behind the siding of homeowner houses.
+Legacy will follow up regarding violations that have been noted but not rectified.

 Maintenance:

 The mailboxes on Sir Arthur were brought up and Alyssa confirmed the handyman was getting this completed by the end of the week.
 Alyssa is going to work on getting bids for pond cleaning.
-Everyone agreed Pond Doctor did a good job last year.
-Brice brought up the lighting for the entryway signs.
-Tory is going to look into different kind of lights.
+Brice and Tory may install a solar light on the entryway signs this spring or summer.

 Newsletter and Website:

-A newsletter was discussed.
-Everyone agreed it would be a great place to post updates, community news, and possibilities of polls.
+Dana asked Legacy to send out a semi-regular newsletter on behalf of the neighborhood.
+The matter was discussed and may be addressed again at a later date .
 Dana brought up the idea of a new photo for the website, and everyone thought that was a good idea.
 Dana will reach out to Kezia.

 New Matters: